Skip to main content

 🌿 Companions Potato, Beet, Onion

-Gai lan is what happens when you cross the thick, tender stems of broccoli with the dark leaves of kale and remove the central head entirely.
-You eat the whole plant — stems, leaves, and the small white florets — at a stage when everything is tender and before the flowers open.
-It’s a standard item at Chinese restaurants, usually stir-fried or steamed with oyster sauce and garlic.
+Gai lan is what happens when you select broccoli for thick, tender stems and small florets instead of a dense central head.
+You eat the whole plant - stems, leaves, and the small white flowers - at a stage when everything is tender and before the buds have fully opened.
+It’s a standard item at Chinese restaurants, usually steamed or stir-fried with oyster sauce and garlic.
 At Asian grocery stores it runs $3-5/lb.
 At a regular grocery store, you probably won’t find it.

-The plant grows fast.
+The plant is fast.
 In cool weather, direct-seeded gai lan is harvest-ready in 45-55 days.
-It produces multiple cut-and-come-again harvests before bolting, and succession planting every 3 weeks through spring and again in fall keeps a steady supply.
+It produces cut-and-come-again harvests before bolting, and succession planting every 3 weeks through spring and fall keeps a steady supply.

-Brassica oleracea var. alboglabra is the same species as broccoli, cabbage, kale, and Brussels sprouts — a cultivated variety selected for thick stems and small florets rather than a heading form.
-“Gai lan” is the Cantonese name; “kai lan” is Mandarin; “Chinese kale” is the common English name in agricultural literature.
+Brassica oleracea var. alboglabra is the same species as broccoli, cabbage, kale, and Brussels sprouts - a cultivated variety selected for its thick stems and small florets rather than a heading form.
+“Gai lan” is the Cantonese name; “kai lan” is Mandarin; “Chinese kale” appears in some English-language agricultural literature.

-The key distinguishing feature: the stem is the prize.
-Unlike broccoli, where the dense head is the target, gai lan’s harvest is a 6-10 inch stem with leaves and a small, loose cluster of white or yellow-white buds.
-The stem at harvest should be thick (pencil to thumb width), tender, and snap cleanly.
-Overmatured gai lan has tough, fibrous stems and open flowers — the window is narrower than heading broccoli but still wider than many greens.
+The stem is the prize, not the head.
+Unlike broccoli where you’re waiting for a dense green head to form, gai lan’s harvest is a 6-10 inch stem with attached leaves and a small, loose cluster of white or pale yellow buds.
+The stem at the right harvest stage is thick, tender, and snaps cleanly.

 Harvest partStem, leaves, small floretsDense central headLoose stems, leaves, florets